Table of Contents

 - Prior to termination, the department head should appoint another employee to review and assume access to the former employee’s University computing resources.
 When an employee gives notice of resignation, the department head should ask the employee to remove any personal files from his/her PC, network drives, departmental shares and email account, and should remind the employee that Temple University’s confidential, sensitive and proprietary data must remain with Temple and that all work-related material is the property of Temple University.

-- If the employee’s emails are needed, the department head should contact Computer Services to request access to the employee’s business-related email messages.
+- If the employee’s emails are needed, the department head should contact Information Technology Services to request access to the employee’s business-related email messages.

 - Departmental access to a former employee’s data has time limitations.
 A terminated employee’s email messages ordinarily may only be accessed for 30 days.

-- Computer services personnel should make sure that appropriate approvals have been obtained before accessing a current or former employee’s files or other data on University computing resources.
+- Information Technology Services personnel should make sure that appropriate approvals have been obtained before accessing a current or former employee’s files or other data on University computing resources.
 Do not copy, send, or otherwise share the files or data with anyone unless you have received the appropriate approvals.

 - If you determine that information is of a personal nature or is non-business related, you should cease looking at it and refrain from sharing it with others.